LSD-induced increase of Ising temperature and algorithmic complexity of brain dynamics

 The entropic brain: a theory of conscious states informed by neuroimaging research with psychedelic drugs

-This seminal paper (2014) introduces the entropic brain hypothesis with the aim of building a bridge between neuroscience and psychoanalytic theories.
-The entropic brain hypothesis proposes two different forms of cognition, one being more 'critical' and unconstrained (whilst under psychedelics) and has become one of the foremost theories underlying our understanding of psychedelic exert their therapeutic effects.
+This seminal paper (2014) introduces the entropic brain hypothesis intending to build a bridge between neuroscience and psychoanalytic theories.
+The entropic brain hypothesis proposes two different forms of cognition, one being more 'critical' and unconstrained (whilst under psychedelics).
+It has become one of the major theories underlying our understanding of how psychedelics exert their therapeutic effects.

 [RETRACTED] A mechanistic model of the neural entropy increase elicited by psychedelic drugs